Matron/drawings/README.md

 - component with list of rendered map objects
 - event is activated when clicked instead of activated by time machine current time

+## Features

+- event card with context menu with options to move up, down, closer, farther , in order to arrange (and persist) the layout of the cards
+- global keyboard support, no functions that depend on active element, global keyboard mapping to features (scroll, zoom, offset)

 ## Scenarios

 - Merovingians